wang-xiaoliang/wang-xiaoliang.github.io/index.md

 News

+December, 2023.
+Dr. Xiaoliang Wang is invited to serve in Organizing Committee, as the Finance and Registration Co-Chair for the IEEE IRI 2024 conference.
+Detailed conference information will come soon!

 July, 2023.
 Dr. Xiaoliang Wang received grant from the Early Start Program (ESP) at Office of Research and Sponsored Programs in SUNY-Oswego to support his research.

 March, 2023.
 Dr. Xiaoliang Wang serves in Technical Program Committee (TPC) of [IEEE IRI 2023](https://homepages.uc.edu/~niunn/IRI23/).
 Please consider submitting your research work.
 Thank you!